DIVA-IPL-Project/phytotree/Docs/Info.md

 ## Generate installation files

+First of all, it is necessary to run the command `npm install` in the app's folder.

 To generate new installation files, run the command `npm run build` in the app's folder.

 # Fundamentals